Moberly, Missouri: Transportation

 Moberly is served by The Omar Bradley Airport.
 Commercial service is available 33 miles to the south in Columbia at the Columbia Regional Airport or the MO-X (an airport shuttle to and from STL and MCI), 60 miles to the south in Jefferson City via the Amtrak station, 45 miles to the north in La Plata via the Amtrak station, or 55 miles to the North in Kirksville at the Kirksville Regional Airport.

 The city is served by U.S. Route 63 to the east on a bypass.
 The old route is designated as both Business 63 and Morley Street and goes through town.
 U.S. Route 24 goes through town as well.
 Route M (formerly Route 3) also skirts the edge of town.
 Other routes include Route DD (indirectly goes to Sugar Creek Lake), EE, A, and AA (past the prison).
 At one time there was a Business 24 that ran from Morley Street via West Coates Street to Johnson Street to Concannon Street turning North on Holman St to current U.S. 24.
 This route was de-numbered in the late 1960s.
 State Route 22 was also multiplexed with U.S. 63 to U.S. 24.
 When U.S. 63 was re-routed in the mid-1960s Highway 22 was truncated to its current end at U.S. 63 near Sturgeon, MO.

 The Norfolk Southern Railway serves Moberly running west toward Kansas City, Missouri and east toward Hannibal, Missouri and points on.
 Norfolk Southern also runs south between Moberly and St. Louis, Missouri (via Centralia and Mexico, MO) and points on.
 Moberly was once the northern terminus of the Missouri-Kansas-Texas Railroad that ran between Moberly and Boonville, Missouri.
 Much of this route is still somewhat visible in satellite images.

 Moberly is home to one of Norfolk Southern's many rail yards.
 Norfolk Southern used to have a line that ran north from Moberly to Albia, Iowa, but it was abandoned in the spring of 1992.
 The line was reopened from 1993–1995 to help in recovery efforts after the great Flood of 1993.
 By 1997, the line was dismantled between Moberly and Moulton, Iowa.

 The Centerville, Iowa-owned Appanoose County Community Railroad currently operates the section from Moulton to Albia, Iowa.

 Media

-Moberly is served by a daily newspaper, the Moberly Monitor-Index.
-The Kwix Kres Kirk radio station operates from downtown.
+Moberly is served by a weekly newspaper, the Moberly Monitor-Index.
+The KWIX KRES KIRK KTCM radio stations operate from downtown.